-As we get closer to opening our doors later in 2020 we will open membership to the Tool Library.
-Memberships are offered on a subscription bases and form an important source of the funds required to finance this volunteer led community initiative.
-Other libraries around the country operate with annual fees of approximately $80 or $55 for concession holders, and we imagine our fees will be similar.
+As we get closer to opening our doors later in 2020 we will open membership to the GC Tool Library.
+Memberships are offered on a subscription bases and form an important source of the funds required to finance our operational expenses.
+Annual fees will be $75 per member, $50 for concession holders and $125 for fellow NFP’s and charity groups.
 Enabling access to all is part of our charter and we aim to achieve this through supported library memberships.

-Who uses a Tool Library?
-Well, pretty much anyone however we have identified a few user groups.
+Well, pretty much anyone, however we have identified a few user groups.

-- The first are people who are actively choosing to minimise their purchases of items which are underutilised and the associated carbon and environmental footprint.
+Those who are actively choosing to minimise their purchases of items which are underutilised and reducing the associated carbon and environmental footprint.
 These people are usually early adopters and are enthusiastic members.

-- The third group are those in our society who simply cannot afford to purchase all the items that they would like to use.
+There are those in our society who simply cannot afford to purchase all the items that they would like to use.
 Instead, for the minimal cost of a library membership, you can have access to a wide variety of items all year round.
 We call it access rather than ownership.

 In other global locations, tool libraries have had a hugely positive impact on the communities in which they operate.
 People donate tools and equipment, giving new life to items that might otherwise end up in landfill.
 They share their skills, knowledge and culture, they make new friends and develop a support network all whilst giving back to their locally community.
 Through collaborative consumption, the Gold Coast can reduce its carbon footprint by embracing a circular and sharing economy.

-Skilling and future employment opportunities – including for disadvantaged members within our community.
+Skill training and potential future employment opportunities for disadvantaged members within our community.